Screening the Discrepancy Function of a Computer Model: A photovoltaic plant computer model

-The MCMC set up is the same as the one used in the examples presented in Section \ref{simul}.
-Using the resulting sample, we obtain the posterior probabilities of activeness for each day as well as the probability that at least one of the two temperatures ($T_e$ and $T_p$) is active in the discrepancy.
+Using the resulting sample, we obtained the posterior inclusion probabilities for all the inputs on each day as well as the posterior probability that, on each day, at least one of the two temperatures ($T_e$ and $T_p$) is active in the discrepancy.
+Figure \ref{figboxplotPV} provides the boxplots of these probabilities computed for the sixty days of data, that is, the boxplots describe the set of sixty posterior inclusion probabilities, each corresponding to one of 60 the days.
+The posterior inclusion probabilities are summarized over various conditions that are encountered during the sixty days, and can be thought as providing a sample from a posterior predictive distribution.

-Figure \ref{figboxplotPV} provides the boxplots of these probabilities computed for 60 days of data, that is, the boxplots describe the set of 60 activeness probabilities corresponding to each of the days.
-For the two first variables (time $t$ and global irradiation $I_g$) the results are clearly in favor of including them in the discrepancy.
-For the diffuse irradiation $I_d$ and the two temperatures the results are less clear.
-Still, the results show that at least one of the two temperatures should be included in the discrepancy and it seems that the ambient temperature $T_e$ is a little bit more important.
-When the computer model is calibrated simultaneously, the calibrated value is shifted toward its upper bound (more than $75\%$ of the days).
+The results indicate that some inputs are active for almost all conditions while for some others some conditions lead to inert variables.
+For the two first variables (time $t$ and global irradiation $I_g$) the results are clearly in favor of including them in the discrepancy for any kind of conditions.
+For the diffuse irradiation $I_d$ and the two temperatures the results are less clear, although they seem to indicate that at least one of the two temperatures should be included in the discrepancy for most of the sixty days.
+The variability observed in the inclusion probabilities could indicate that, for some conditions, the corresponding input variables are correctly handled by the computer model while, for other conditions, they should be included in the discrepancy.
+It could be of interest for the scientists who developed the model to investigate in depth what are the conditions that make these variables active or inert in the discrepancy.
+When the computer model is simultaneously calibrated, the calibrated value is shifted toward its upper bound (more than $75\%$ of the days) but the inclusion probabilities are quite similar.